yas777/Image_Captioning/README.md

    - The weights corresponding to each pixel at a time instant are calculated using hidden state of previous time instant and the encoder output.
 We used soft attention where the sum of weigths of pixels add up to one.
   ### Decoder:
    - By looking at the encoded image with probabilities assigned to each pixels, last hidden it tries to predict the next word in the sequence.
-   - We used lstm since generating a sequence would need recurrent neural network.
+   - Since generating a sequence would need recurrent neural network we used lstms.
 ## Results :
 ​                                                ![](/images/109823395.jpg)
    ![](images/fig_41.png) - ![](images/fig_42.png)